sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/1.png)

-All important menu commands can be found in similar places, although some have been moved.
+All important menu commands can be found in similar locations, although some have been moved.

 ## Create New Box dialog